motleykl/Week5-Python-/README.md

 - Comments are included in Python by putting a `#` at the beginning of a line.
 - Many text editors have a shortcut keystroke to toggle lines between being commented and uncommented.
 - `# This is an example of a comment`
+- can also use triple " to do longer than a line comments

 ## String Formatting